-(2) run, within the variations permitted by the agreement, of even kind, quality and quantity, within each unit and among all units involved;
+(3) in the case of multiple copies, consist of copies that are, within the variations permitted by the agreement, of even kind, quality, and quantity, within each unit and among all units involved; and circumstances may require.

-(3) be adequately contained, packaged, and labeled as the agreement or circumstances may require; and label if any.

-(4) conform to promises or affirmations of fact made on the container or content that is supplied with or that constitutes part of the information.
+(4) be adequately physically contained, packaged, and labeled as the agreement or that is supplied with or that constitutes part of the information and do not apply to the presence of electronic viruses.

-(c) The warranties under subsections (a) and (b) do not extend to informational
+(c) The warranties under subsections (a) and (b) do not extend to informational content